dominicbeesley/blitter-vhdl-6502/doc/sound.md

        be repeated beginning at the offset in BASE+10/11
 ~~~~

+*Channel select register*

+The current 4-channel firmware only uses bits 1..0 you should leave the other
+bits set to 0 except that you may set the channel select register to FF to
+probe how many channels are available.
+The number available may then be read
+back.
+Other writes with bits 7..2 set are reserved.

+*Sample clock*

 The clock for playing samples is a nominal 3,546,895Hz (as on a PAL Amiga).
 The "period" describes the number of PAL clocks that should pass between each
 sample being loaded (via DMA)